 “Psalm 15 is not a prescription for being saved but a description of how saved people ought to live if they want to please God and fellowship with Him.”

 If you happen to be dealing with a difficult person or a challenging circumstance today, may God help you to take the high road.
-Yes, it’s hard.
-But there’s a payoff.
+Yes, it may be hard, but be assured, there is a payoff.

 It’s a new day with God.
 Run with it.